shariq/local_loopy_networks/WORKLOG.md

 # November 2, 2017

+The rules are actually looking really interesting! :-) After looking at one or two random ones, I was curious what the sin of a gaussian variable was since that was one of the initializations!
+And it seems like when rules do something dumb it's not so dumb that it'll break stuff - which is wonderful :-) mostly it just means that part of the expression is ignored or useless.
+Probably most of the actively harmful stuff is not easy to see by eye, and just needs to be run.

+Finished rule generation logic, still need to add some default conditionals and default filters; after need to write rendering logic and test.
+Most rendering is easy; filter select and blow up may be hard; filtering will be a little messy (just keep track, for each filter, of a bunch of indices corresponding to what that filter evaluated to near the beginning); conditionals will be a bit tricky but not that much (just > 0 is fine for now; if it doesn't work it just means our rules are less complicated); rest is EZ :-)

+Will try to finally set this up on 200 machines tomorrow.
+Looks like pickled models are only 40-60kb, so hopefully can stream any pickled model which can pass the first test over; while also having some way of tracking number of jobs completed by each individual worker.
+Fingers crossed!!!

+After that there's a few adjustments I could make:
+- edges have read + write memory; writes to read memory just get ignored (lol); write consists of node-only + edge-shared; read consists of other node's edge memory on this shared edge. whole thing gets treated the same by rules, except the edge_memory_size number is different. the synchronization of edges would be different. we would definitely want to make sure that the edge memory gets seen in normal/flipped mode by nodes on either side of the edge: this way rules behave the same on both sides.
+- edges have parity - parity just gives you a default way to align signals. input flows from low number nodes to high number nodes; output comes out at the highest number nodes. so parity would just tell you: -1 if other node on this edge is smaller, +1 if node on this edge is bigger.
+Make sure to make a default filter for this, maybe in both directions.
+- write the decrease_complexity method. maybe by just having it turn a random operator into a leaf. still a lot of annoying filter/type/base expression/etc weirdness. then you can write an evolutionary thing to search over rules which have worked.
+- implement backprop as a ruleset - :'( . but this would potentially allow us to fix the backprop bug with some kind of evolutionary approach on the existing ruleset
+- write some additional tests to more quickly test if a randomly generated rule is good or bad. for instance, check that the output of a 1 input 1 output network is affected by the input in a sensible way.

+# November 1, 2017

 Did not hit goal again, need to sleep early to wake up early.

 Pretty close to having something, only need to implement filter/slot_type/expression_type/base_expression/is_reducer/number_children logic/operator_input_type (operator_input_type hasn't been defined yet but probably should be; we should let the operator decide what kind of input it wants) and also all the code for training, forward pass, backward pass, etc - this should be done in a regular class which is then subclassed by Model.